Tufin Software Technologies Ltd. (NYSE:TUFN) Expected to Post Quarterly Sales of $25.12 Million

-Analysts expect that Tufin Software Technologies Ltd. (NYSE:TUFN – Get Rating) will report sales of $25.12 million for the current quarter, according to Zacks Investment Research.
-Three analysts have provided estimates for Tufin Software Technologies’ earnings.
+Analysts forecast that Tufin Software Technologies Ltd. (NYSE:TUFN – Get Rating) will report $25.12 million in sales for the current quarter, according to Zacks Investment Research.
+Three analysts have issued estimates for Tufin Software Technologies’ earnings.
 The highest sales estimate is $25.30 million and the lowest is $25.00 million.
-Tufin Software Technologies posted sales of $21.36 million during the same quarter last year, which indicates a positive year over year growth rate of 17.6%.
-The company is scheduled to announce its next earnings results on Monday, January 1st.
+Tufin Software Technologies reported sales of $21.36 million during the same quarter last year, which indicates a positive year over year growth rate of 17.6%.
+The company is expected to issue its next quarterly earnings results on Monday, January 1st.

-On average, analysts expect that Tufin Software Technologies will report full year sales of $125.15 million for the current year, with estimates ranging from $123.00 million to $126.44 million.
-For the next year, analysts expect that the firm will post sales of $138.74 million, with estimates ranging from $138.00 million to $140.21 million.
-Zacks’ sales calculations are an average based on a survey of research analysts that that provide coverage for Tufin Software Technologies.
+According to Zacks, analysts expect that Tufin Software Technologies will report full-year sales of $125.15 million for the current fiscal year, with estimates ranging from $123.00 million to $126.44 million.
+For the next year, analysts expect that the business will report sales of $138.74 million, with estimates ranging from $138.00 million to $140.21 million.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that follow Tufin Software Technologies.

-Tufin Software Technologies (NYSE:TUFN – Get Rating) last released its earnings results on Thursday, February 10th.
+Tufin Software Technologies (NYSE:TUFN – Get Rating) last issued its quarterly earnings results on Thursday, February 10th.
 The company reported ($0.11) EPS for the quarter, topping analysts’ consensus estimates of ($0.17) by $0.06.
 Tufin Software Technologies had a negative return on equity of 62.67% and a negative net margin of 33.28%.
-The firm had revenue of $35.84 million for the quarter, compared to analysts’ expectations of $34.38 million.
-During the same period in the prior year, the firm posted ($0.12) earnings per share.
-The company’s quarterly revenue was up 15.8% on a year-over-year basis.
+The company had revenue of $35.84 million during the quarter, compared to analyst estimates of $34.38 million.
+During the same period in the previous year, the company earned ($0.12) earnings per share.
+The company’s quarterly revenue was up 15.8% compared to the same quarter last year.

 Tufin Software Technologies Company Profile (Get Rating)